7 Money Management Tips For Financial Security

 Tracking your expenses can help you stay within your budget and avoid overspending.
 You don't want to incur additional charges if you start to live above your means, and you also won't want to deal with the repercussions of what happens if you stop paying your credit card.

 There are many apps available to digitally record your expenses every day.
 Your bank may also offer free digital resources that help you track expenses.
-You can always use a notebook if you prefer.
+You can always use a simple college-ruled spiral-bound notebook if you prefer.

 Split your expenses into different categories.
 This will make it easier for you to see exactly where you are spending the most.
 Review your expenses at the end of each month to see where you may be able to reduce spending.